FindMySchool LogoFindMySchool

 The latest Ofsted inspection (June 2024) confirmed the academy continues to be a good school.
 It combines a broad curriculum with structured enrichment and a clear values framework, while also recognising areas to improve around consistency of teaching approaches and behaviour at unstructured times.

-Applications are made through the local authority coordinated scheme, and families are also required to submit the academy’s supplementary form.
-The published deadline for the 2026 intake is 31 October 2025, with offers issued on 2 March 2026.
+Applications are made through the local authority coordinated scheme, and families should check the academy’s supplementary form requirements.
+For the 2027 intake, Nottingham’s scheme says the application process opens by 3 August 2026, closes on 31 October 2026, and offers are issued on 1 March 2027.

 Yes.
 The admissions arrangements allocate a defined number of places to applicants connected to Church of England parishes and other specified Christian churches, with separate allocations for other faiths, feeder routes, and technology aptitude.
 Families should review the oversubscription criteria closely, as evidence requirements and category definitions matter.